AngCosmin/laravel-and-phpmyadmin/README.md

 - Install phpmyadmin
 ``sudo apt-get install phpmyadmin``

-### Problems:
+### Problems

-#### If phpmyadmin was installed with success but when you go on http://localhost/phpmyadmin you receive a not found message, then do this:
+- If phpmyadmin was installed with success but when you go on http://localhost/phpmyadmin you receive a not found message, then do this:
     - Open file
     ``sudo vim /etc/apache2/apache2.conf``
     - Add this line somewhere:
     ``Include /etc/phpmyadmin/apache.conf``

 **All tested on elementaryOS 0.4.1 Loki**